ithaaswin/CI-CD-Pipeline/README.md

 Our Task Board can be found [here](https://github.ncsu.edu/CSC-DevOps-S22/DEVOPS-14/projects/1).

-Issues faced before checkpoint are [here](/CHECKPOINT-M1.md). submitted on
+Issues faced before checkpoint are [here](/CHECKPOINT-M1.md). submitted on [date]
 ##### For Windows(Intel/Amd) processor
 *   Storing information from vm to json file was easy, but to run ansible-playbook, we have to use different ip than local loop id and also, we need to use the private public key pair generated for connecting two vms.
-We have to fetch the Ip address from env file and also path of the new public key required for inventory.</br>
+We have to fetch the Ip address from env file and also path of the new public key  of the destination vm required for inventory.</br>
 *   We tried to install ansible for windows in multiple ways, but not found a single useful way, as it messes up with the hyper visor and results in Vbox vm error.
 We came up with the solution to create a new config server and scripted the code to act this config server as a new local host, which will execute the ansible playbook inside the desination or final vm.
 To do this we followed CM workshop as a reference.
 *   Generating inventory file from config.Json initially resulted in unable to parse  the inventory error.
 We used logger.write to write the inventory file</br>
-*   Memory issue while we are running, pipeline build itrust-build build.yml with vm memory as 2048, we are facing time out issue, so we configured env variable to 4096 and executing the script.</br>
+*   Memory issue ->while we are running, pipeline build itrust-build build.yml with vm memory as 2048, we are facing time out issue while installing maven dependencies, so we configured env variable to 4096 and executing the script.</br>
 *   Dpkg error->Sometimes we are facing dpkg lock error and ansible couldn’t complete the process, we edited the script to kill the existing dpkg process </br>
 *   We faced difficulties to replace the username and password in application.yml file. we used regex to find the pattern and replace it with new username and password.
 *   Mysql access denied -> We faced Access denied while creating new user and editing password due to not found credentials in.my.cnf file so we copied the file to root path as it was not recognisible.